bagleymj/esv_plugin/README.md

     Example:
 	  - John 3.16 for a single verse
 	  - Genesis 1.1-5 for a range of verses
+ 	  - Romans 8 for a whole chapter.
 	    Note: Colons (:) are not allowed in Obsidian note titles.
 Instead, use a period (.) to separate chapter and verse.
 For example, John 3.16 instead of John 3:16.
 2. Fetch the Passage:
-    Open the note and run the “Fetch ESV Passage” command from the command palette.
+    Open the note and run the “Fetch ESV Passage” command from the command palette (Hotkey: Ctrl+Shift+E by default).
 The plugin will query the ESV API and insert the passage text at your cursor position.
 	3. Adjust Settings (Optional):
     In the plugin settings, you can:
     -	Toggle footnotes, headings, and verse numbers on or off.
     -	Enable or disable callouts.
     -	Select the callout type, if enabled, to visually style the fetched passage.
-After adjusting the settings, run the command again, and the formatting will follow your preferences.

 ## Installation
 From the Obsidian Community Plugins: